Climate change wānanga

 • Protect landscapes of cultural significance – wāhi tapu, urupā, pa and kainga and other sites of significance.
 There are many sites of cultural and spiritual significance to mana whenua within Akaroa harbour, many of these will be vulnerable to coastal erosion and sea level rise.

 • We want to prepare now – early action saves on damage later and helps us to be better equipped to face the changes ahead.

-Ōnuku Rūnanga is hosting Aumangea te Taiao – A mahinga kai management and climate change adaptation and mitigation plan wananga on the 23 September 2023.
+Ōnuku Rūnanga is hosting Aumangea te Taiao – A mahinga kai management and climate change adaptation and mitigation plan wananga on January 19-21.